appliedfm/coq-certicoq-block/README.md

 We currently publish three Coq libraries:

 * `coq-certicoq-block` - functional model
-* `coq-certicoq-block-vst` - VST spec (`x86_64-linux`)
+* `coq-vsu-certicoq-block-vst` - VST spec (`x86_64-linux`)
-* `coq-certicoq-block-vst-32` - VST spec (`x86_32-linux`)
+* `coq-vsu-certicoq-block-vst-32` - VST spec (`x86_32-linux`)

 The `coq-certicoq-block` library is target-agnostic and is therefore always installed into a location within Coq's search path.

-However, `coq-certicoq-block-vst` and `coq-certicoq-block-vst-32` are both target-specific.
+However, `coq-vsu-certicoq-block-vst` and `coq-vsu-certicoq-block-vst-32` are both target-specific.
 As such, they are sometimes installed into locations outside of Coq's search path.
 Fortunately, these libraries can be found by calling `vsu --show-coq-variant-path=PACKAGE`.
 For example:

 ```console
 $ echo `vsu --show-coq-variant-path=coq-certicoq-block-vst-32`